Kaljurand/ai-ai-ai/README.md

 - Results are persisted in browser local storage.
 - Browse OpenRouter models in a dedicated tab.
 The table shows the sum of prompt and completion pricing for each model.
+- Click any table cell to view a Markdown preview of its contents.

 This is not a production-ready system but demonstrates the flow described in the specification.